klaviyo/klaviyo-swift-sdk/README.md

 * `eventName`: The name of the event you want to track, as a string.
 This argument is required to track an event.

 * `customerProperties`: An NSDictionary of properties that belong to the person who did the action you're tracking.
-If you do not include an `$email` or `$id key`, the event cannot be tracked by Klaviyo.
+If you do not include an `$email`, `$phone_number` or `$id key`, the event cannot be tracked by Klaviyo.
 This argument is optional but recommended.

 * `properties`: An NSDictionary of properties that are specific to the event.
 This argument is optional.